 Click here to email Kyle Garrett.

-Stephanie Garrett, instructor, completed her B.A. in theater at Brenau University (2006) and M.A. in English at the University of Georgia (2010).
+Stephanie Garrett, instructor, completed her B.A. in theater at Brenau University (2006) and M.A. in English at the University of Georgia (2010); she is now working on her PhD in Theatre and Film Studies at Georgia.
 She began teaching at Emmanuel in 2010.
-She worked with many theater companies as performer, playwright, technician and teacher, including Florida Studio Theater (Sarasota), the Gainesville Theater Alliance, and the Atlanta branch of Christian Youth Theater.
-Her interests include theater, the long nineteenth-century (especially Jane Austen), British Romanticism, Japanese and Korean literature and culture.
+She worked with many theater companies including Florida Studio Theater (Sarasota, FL), the Gainesville Theater Alliance, and the Atlanta branch of Christian Youth Theater.
+Her interests include directing and acting, the long nineteenth-century (especially Jane Austen), British Romanticism, and Japanese and Korean literature and pop-culture.
 She enjoys the integration of theater with the study of literature and the integration of Christian faith and the arts.
-She teaches for the children’s ministry at New Community (Hoschton, Ga.), where she is a member.
-She is originally from Gainesville, Ga., and lives in Athens with her husband.
+She and Mr. Garrett have a cat named Momo and they live in Franklin Springs.
+They attend Redeemer Presbyterian in Athens, GA.

 Click here to email Stephanie Garrett.

-Nathan Gilmour double-majored in English and philosophy as an undergraduate, completed Master of Arts degrees in Old Testament and English, and completed his Ph.D in 2012 with a dissertation on literature and theology.
-Somebody just recently told him that most people study one thing at a time.
-He joined the faculty at Emmanuel College in 2009 and has taught European literature from Homer to the twentieth century, advanced composition, introduction to literature, freshman composition, and senior seminar.
-He will also teach Old English language and literary theory in coming semesters and co-teach the literary publishing course.
+Nathan P. Gilmour double-majored in English and philosophy as an undergraduate, completed Master of Arts degrees in Old Testament and English, and completed his Ph.D in 2012 with a dissertation on English literature and Christian theology.
+He joined the faculty at Emmanuel College in 2009 and has continued those trends, teaching a broad range of rhetoric, literature, medieval language, and philosophy courses.
 Nathan serves Emmanuel College as director of Composition Culture, a program seeking to incorporate writing and rhetoric in all of the disciplines.
-Nathan and his wife Mary live near Athens with their young children, and all attend Athens Christian Church, where Nathan variously teaches, preaches, and serves in whatever ways folks find helpful.
-Nathan is a longsuffering Chicago Cubs fan, one of the hosts of the award-winning Christian Humanist Podcast (available for free on iTunes!), and the author of Theological Dramatics: Two Christological Case Studies.
+Nathan and his wife Mary live near Athens with their young children, and he is the interim preacher at Athens Christian Church.
+Nathan is one of the hosts of the Christian Humanist Podcast (available for free on iTunes!) and a longsuffering Chicago Cubs fan.

 Click here to email Nathan Gilmour.